-In a time where our phones can order pizza, hail cabs, and detect our heartbeats, you’d think it’d be easy to record a phone call.
+In a time when our smartphones can help you order pizza, hail a cab, and detect our heartbeats, you’d think it’d be easy to record a simple phone call.
 Unfortunately, it’s not.
-Despite what you may think, recording calls isn’t as easy as pressing a button on your iPhone, so in order to get it done you’ll need to install an app.
-There are tons of these littered across the App Store and the Web, and while many of them promise crystal clear recordings and nonexistent pricetags, very few live up to these claims.
+Despite what you may think, recording a call isn’t as easy as merely pressing a button on your iPhone, so in order to get it done you’ll need to install an app.
+There are tons of these littered across the Apple App Store and the Web, and while many of them promise crystal-clear quality at a nonexistent pricetag, very few live up to the claims.
 To help you pinpoint the right app for your needs, we’ve scoured the Internet in search of the best call recorders and offered up a quick overview of our favorites in the paragraphs below.
-Here’s how to record calls on an iPhone:
+Just try not to forget about the whole legality thing.

 To start recording incoming calls with Google Voice, you first need to set up a account.
 This is extremely easy — just head to voice.google.com and follow instructions.
-Once your account is up and running, the next step is enabling call recording so you can actually record and save stuff.
-Here’s how that’s done:
+Once your account is up and running, the next step is to enable call recording so you can actually record and automatically save your conversation as an MP3 file.

-2.)
-Click the gear icon in the top right and select Settings from the dropdown menu.
+Step 2: Click the gear icon in the upper-right and select Settings from the resulting drop-down menu.

-Once you do this, you can record incoming calls by pressing 4 on your phone’s keypad during the call.
-This will trigger an automated voice to notify both parties that the call is being recorded.
-To stop recording, simply press 4 again or end the call.
-After you stop recording Google will save the conversation to your Voice inbox, which is where all your recordings can be found/listened to/downloaded.
+Once you do this, you can record incoming calls by pressing the number “4” on your phone’s keypad during the call.
+Doing so will trigger an automated voice notifying both parties that the call is being recorded.
+To stop recording, simply press “4” again or end the call as you would normally.
+After you stop recording, Google will automatically save the conversation to your Inbox, which is where all your recordings can be found, listened to, or downloaded.